"Benefits" Of Being Really Shy And Awkward

 You may be more likely to put up with poor behavior from "friends"

-Some socially awkward people have always been nervous and inhibited.
-They have a central fear that they'll make a social mistake that will bring judgment and embarrassment down upon them.
+Many socially awkward people have always been nervous and inhibited.
+They have a central fear that they'll make a social mistake that will rain judgment and embarrassment upon them.
 If they want to approach a group at a party they may worry, "What if everyone thinks I'm weird and annoying for talking to them when they don't want to be bothered?"
 They're aware there are better and worse ways to approach any given situation.
 It's not horrible that they consider how their actions might impact other people, or that they take a second to ask, "Does this group seem like it's open to meeting someone new?"
 They're just overly focused on how things might go wrong.

 There's another, rarer, type whose awkwardness comes from obliviousness.
 It never occurs to them to think "Is it appropriate to do this?" or "How will what I'm about to do look through other people's eyes?"
-If they see a group they want to talk to they just barrel into the middle of the conversation and say the first thing that pops into their head.
+If they see a group they want to talk to they just barrel into the middle of the conversation, say the first thing that pops into their head.
 They may even stride up to everyone confidentially.
 There's a subtype of oblivious people who mistakenly think they have great social skills.
 They don't have the self-insight or life experience to know where they actually stand.
 Sometimes their ignorance-is-bliss fearlessness backfires, but often enough they don't do anything too odd or offensive, and it all works out.
 (Plus, if people can tell they don't know any better they may give them a pass).

 They lose their oblivious mindset when they learn about social norms and how to take on other peoples' perspectives.
 Their fearlessness often goes away with it.
 Hopefully it's replaced with a functional, healthy kind of inhibition, where they consider how their behavior may affect others, but without being overly frightened of messing up.
 The worst case is when they give up their occasionally-useful fearlessness and become socially anxious instead; they're now tuned in to all the ways they could act inappropriately, and it's paralyzed them with a fear of rejection.
-It's not fun for them that they have this newfound shyness that they now have to get over, but they're still ultimately on the right path toward having solid social skills.
+It's not fun for them that they have this newfound shyness they now have to get over, but they're still ultimately on the right path toward having solid social skills.